ThomasBittner1/KangarooDocumentation/kangaroo/docs/picker.md

 ### Fk2Ik Switch
 !!! video
-    Whatch it in the video from [here](https://www.youtube.com/watch?v=5W2JQYoyohQ&t=1m14s)
+    Whatch it in the video from [here](https://www.youtube.com/watch?v=5W2JQYoyohQ&t=1m14s) !!! note "Isolated Menu"
+    If you just want this switch without the whole UI, that's possible and you can see [here](#isolated-menus) how it looks.

 ### Space Switch
 The space switch button can help animators to switch between spaces.
 !!! video
-    Whatch it in the video from [here](https://www.youtube.com/watch?v=5W2JQYoyohQ&t=1m18s)
+    Whatch it in the video from [here](https://www.youtube.com/watch?v=5W2JQYoyohQ&t=1m18s) !!! note "Isolated Menu"
+    If you just want this switch without the whole UI, that's possible and you can see [here](#isolated-menus) how it looks.

 ### Mirror
 !!! video